-If you take too much Tryzan Tabs, you may feel light-headed, dizzy or you may faint.
-You may also experience slow heart beat.
+If you take too much Tryzan, you may feel very dizzy, light-headed, or faint.
+You may also experience slow heartbeat.

-If you are about to be started on any new medicine, remind your doctor and pharmacist that you are taking Tryzan Tabs.
+If you are about to be started on any new medicine, tell your doctor and pharmacist that you are taking Tryzan.

-If you have excess vomiting or diarrhoea while taking Tryzan Tabs, tell your doctor.
-This may cause you to lose too much water and salt and your blood pressure may drop too much.
+If you have excess vomiting or diarrhoea while taking Tryzan, tell your doctor.
+You may lose too much water and salt and your blood pressure may drop too much.

-If you feel light-headed or dizzy after taking your first dose of Tryzan Tabs or when your dose is increased, tell your doctor immediately.
+If you feel light-headed or dizzy after taking your first dose of Tryzan, or when your dose is increased, tell your doctor immediately.

-If you plan to have surgery that needs a general anaesthetic, tell your doctor or dentist that you are taking Tryzan Tabs.
+If you plan to have surgery that needs a general anaesthetic, tell your doctor or dentist that you are taking Tryzan.
 Your blood pressure may drop suddenly.

-If you become pregnant while taking Tryzan Tabs, tell your doctor immediately.
+If you become pregnant or intend to become pregnant while taking Tryzan, tell your doctor immediately.

-If you are about to have any blood tests, tell your doctor that you are taking Tryzan Tabs.
-It may interfere with the results of some tests.
+If you are about to have any blood tests, tell your doctor that you are taking Tryzan.
+Tryzan may interfere with the results of some tests.

-Have your blood pressure checked when your doctor says, to make sure Tryzan Tabs are working.
+Have your blood pressure checked when your doctor says, to make sure Tryzan is working.

 Go to your doctor regularly for a check-up.
 Your doctor may occasionally do a blood test to check your potassium levels and see how your kidneys are working.

-Do not give Tryzan Tabs to anyone else, even if they have the same condition as you.
+Do not give Tryzan to anyone else, even if they have the same condition as you.

-Do not stop taking Tryzan Tabs, or lower or increase the dosage without checking with your doctor.
+Do not stop taking Tryzan, or lower or increase the dosage, without checking with your doctor.

 If you feel light-headed, dizzy or faint when getting out of bed or standing up, get up slowly.
 Standing up slowly, especially when you get up from bed or chairs, will help your body get used to the change in position and blood pressure.
 If this problem continues or gets worse, talk to your doctor.

-Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking Tryzan Tabs.
-Tryzan Tabs helps most people, but it may have unwanted side effects in a few people.
-All medicines can have side effects.
+Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking Tryzan.
+This medicine helps most people, but it may have unwanted side effects in some people.
 Sometimes they are serious, most of the time they are not.
-You may need medical attention if you get some of the side effects.
+You may need medical treatment if you get some of the side effects.

 Do not be alarmed by this list of possible side effects.
 You may not experience any of them.